< back to Producing Your Thesis

 However, in exceptional cases, you may wish to consider delaying thesis publication.
 Typical reasons for embargo include:

-currently seeking publication of part of your thesis in a journal, or publication of the thesis as a book
+• currently seeking publication of part of your thesis in a journal, or publication of the thesis as a book

-content of a sensitive nature in the thesis, the publication of which might endanger the wellbeing of the author or of persons associated with the work
+• content of a sensitive nature in the thesis, the publication of which might endanger the wellbeing of the author or of persons associated with the work

-a patent in process
+• a patent is in process

 Discuss restriction with your supervisor and the chair of your graduate unit if you think restriction might be appropriate.

-restrict thesis release date form to SGS (dated and signed by your graduate unit chair).
+If you intend to restrict the release date of your ETD, please submit a restrict thesis release date form to SGS (dated and signed by your graduate unit chair).
 If applicable, include a copy bound inside the front cover of the bound paper copy for your graduate unit.

-Prior to Submitting Your ETD
+Prior to Submitting Your Electronic Thesis / Dissertation (ETD)

 Create a Digital Library Repository Account

-digital library repository by entering your student number and email address.
+Log into the digital library repository by entering your student number and email address.
 You must use an official utoronto or graduate unit email account.

 Select "Submit Thesis" and choose the appropriate collection to submit to.